FObersteiner/zdt/docs/05-Roadmap.md

 ## unspecified

+- host/run docs and CI on codeberg

 - experiment with comptime-generation of timezone database

-- iso-caledar parsing / formatting with %G %V %u directives
+- iso-caledar parsing and formatting with %G %V %u directives

-- improve parser flagging
+- improve parser flagging?

 - Windows: DST disabled tz (#1)